 Meanwhile, former VP Varela prevailed in the 2014 presidential race, returning the PPA to power.
-In 2016, President Varela (pictured with US
+In 2016,

-Sailors) presided over the opening of the expanded canal (see p.
+President Varela presided over the opening of the expanded canal (see p.
 2 of Technology and Materials), though the release of the hacked "Panama Papers" the same year provoked significant criticism of Panama's financial and legal systems (see p.
 4 of Economics and Resources).
 In the mid-2019 presidential election, PRD candidate Laurentino "Nito" Cortizo won a close 3-way race vowing to end corruption in Panamanian politics.